 The heated time allows the Model 430 Programmer to delay compensating the internal control logic until the magnet is guaranteed to be in the circuit.
-The heated time can be set from a minimum of 5 seconds to a maximum of 120 seconds within the Load submenu1.
-The default heating period of 20 seconds is adequate for the majority of persistent switches.
+The heated time can be set from a minimum of 5 seconds to a maximum of 3600 seconds within the Load submenu.
+The default heating period of 20-30 seconds is adequate for the majority of persistent switches.
 If the magnet appears unstable just after the switch heating period expires, increase the switch heated time to allow for complete heating.
+A heating cycle after a long period in the cooled state may require more time as well.

-^{5.} See page 86 and page 88.
+7. See page 108 and page 110.

 The cooled time allows the persistent switch sufficient time to be cooled to superconducting state before the current is changed in the magnet.
-The cooled time can be set from a minimum of 5 seconds to a maximum of 3600 seconds within the Load submenu8.
-The default cooling period of 20 seconds is adequate for the majority of wet persistent switches.
-Conduction-cooled switches may require longer times to transition from resistive to superconducting state and can benefit from direct magnet voltage-based transition detection as described below.
+The cooled time can be set from a minimum of 5 seconds to a maximum of 3600 seconds within the Load submenu 10.
+The default cooling period of 20-40 seconds is adequate for the majority of wet persistent switches.
+Conduction-cooled switches can require longer times to transition from the resistive to superconducting state and can benefit from direct magnet voltage-based transition detection as described below.